 - This review of Disaster Movie.
 Contender for most apt movie title ever.

-- Luke Mochrie took the "random events" line from the trailer of Devil and said that it describes the film as a whole perfectly; everything that happens in the plot is random.
+- Kinley Mochrie took the random events line from the trailer of Devil and said that it describes the film as a whole perfectly; everything that happens in the plot is random.

 - This wiki's page on Jurassic Park isn't the only place that quotes Ian Malcolm's lines from the second movie to sum up the whole franchise:

-- Doug Walker's Five Second Movies do something similar, such as summarising The Matrix with Neo's "Woah."
+- Doug Walker's Five Second Movies do something similar, such as summarizing The Matrix with Neo's Woah.

 - If we consider The Wizard as an ad for Nintendo products, The Angry Video Game Nerd's review of the Power Glove counts.

 - Roger Ebert, as seen in the above quote, and also from his review of The Last Airbender found here: I close with the hope that the title proves prophetic.

 - Dear God is the kind of movie where you walk out repeating the title.